bhalshaker/currency-conversion-tracker/README.md

     Open your web browser and navigate to `http://127.0.0.1:5000` to access the API endpoints.

 7. **Test the API**:
-    Use tools like Postman or cURL to test the API routes described in the documentation.
+    Use tools like Postman or cURL to test the API routes described in the swagger ui documentation hosted on `http://localhost:5000/openapi/swagger` or through hosted documentation.

 By following these steps, you will have the Currency Conversion Tracker up and running on your local machine.